Foreign Function Interface API

 There are many use cases where users might want to run CPU-bound FFI functions in the background without blocking other tasks on the main thread.

-As of Deno 1.15, symbols can be marked nonblocking
+As of Deno 1.15, symbols can be marked nonblocking in Deno.dlopen.
+These

 function calls will run on a dedicated blocking thread and will return a

-resolving to the desired result
+Promise resolving to the desired result.

 Example of executing expensive FFI calls with Deno: